XayOn/dotfiles/Readme.rst

 awesomeness :sunglasses: of the configuration, with a lot less code by leveraging on that same tools.

 Arch :warning: It's been mostly tested on archlinux.
-Should work on any distro
+Should work on any distro, but requirements must be manually installed.

 .. image:: ./docs/main.gif